coupergateway/couper/docs/REFERENCE.md

 | `realm`         | string | `""`    | The realm to be sent in a `WWW-Authenticate` response HTTP header field. | - | - |
 | `custom_log_fields` | map | - | Defines log fields for [Custom Logging](LOGS.md#custom-logging). | &#9888; Inherited by nested blocks. | - |

+The `user` is accessable via `request.context.<label>.user` for successfully authenticated requests.

 ### JWT Block

 The `jwt` block lets you configure JSON Web Token access control for your gateway.